University of L'Aquila (UAQ), Italy

 After getting to L'Aquila, you'll have to complete your enrolment at the University of L'Aquila, which is the coordinating institution of your MSc programme.

-The enrolment process involves a preliminary online stage to be performed on our university info system "Segreteria Virtuale", which is usually taken care of by the InterMaths consortium.
+The enrolment process involves a preliminary online phase to be performed on our university info system "Segreteria Virtuale", which is usually taken care of by the InterMaths consortium.

 The process consists of: